 - I was in Istanbul, Turkey, when Pokémon GO launched, and I am nerdy enough to have played.
 That night there was a military coup.
 The next day I deleted my account because it felt frivolous to have been playing a game when violence was brewing.
 Ignorance is never as bliss-y as they say.

-- The most rewarding part of traveling around the world, was housesitting.
+- The most rewarding part of traveling around the world was housesitting.
 I stayed in an adobe house on a Native American reservation; on a First Nation reservation in British Columbia; and in a couple of bucolic hamlets in rural England, where I was often invited to tea at the neighbors but was never actually served or offered tea during any of those visits.
 I did have many beers, a few Scotches, and entirely too much Christmas cake for one human.

 - When I applied for PhD programs, each of the schools required a whole slew of quantitative classes before I officially started the programs because of my lifelong avoidance of math.
 I figured I should take those classes at the best institution I could get into instead of just checking them off at any old school.
 Babson it was — where I not only earned a solid A in every quant class I took, I graduated valedictorian.
 Never assume you “aren’t good at something.”
+I have done nothing with my new-found math skills.

 - My most common nickname is Ellie; my personal favorite nickname is my DJ name, Vitamin E; and my most creative (and accurate) nickname is “Typo Mary.”
 Since nothing on this website was edited by anyone else, please excuse the typos (and I hope they aren’t contagious)!